 Josh was mentored by a generous roofing business owner – who worked in his same market, and had gotten to that 50M mark and above.
 Who for whatever reason, was generous with his information and helped guide him to the right activities and mindset.

-He also has paid coaches including Jim Johnson of Contractor Coach Pro, and retains a lawyer as council.
+He also has paid coaches 💵 including Jim Johnson of Contractor Coach Pro and retains a lawyer as a council.
 He’s worked with Jim on naming processes, creating proprietary systems and checklists – and having a clear long-term vision, amongst other major shifts to his mindset, and business strategy.

 Investing for 1-2-3-5 Years Out

-The more you want quick fixes – the more susceptible you are scammers.
+The more you want quick fixes – the more susceptible you are to scammers.

 - Joseph Hughes – Great reputation with contractors, best if you or someone in your company has time and aptitude to learn Facebook advertising, and you have a budget to push into it.